Travel & conservation company, since 1991

 © Andre Botha

-Samples for toxicological and other analysis were collected from a number of carcasses.
+Samples for toxicological and other analyses were collected from several carcasses.
 We believe a chemical with acute toxicity was used as many of the dead birds still had food in their mouths when they died.
-It is likely that a carbamate-based chemical was used to kill the birds.
-These type of chemicals are widely used in agricultural practices and, despite the same substances being banned for use in the last year, substantial stockpiles of these are still in circulation and available for use.
+A carbamate-based chemical was likely used to kill the birds.
+These types of chemicals are widely used in agricultural practices.
+Despite the same substances being banned in the last year, substantial stockpiles of these are still in circulation and available for use.

 vulture poisoned